boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 - `FIO_MAP_MAX_ELEMENTS` - The maximum number of elements allowed before removing old data (FIFO).
 - `FIO_MAP_MAX_SEEK` -  The maximum number of bins to rotate when (partial/full) collisions occur.
 Limited to a maximum of 255.

-To limit the number of elements in a map (FIFO), allowing it to behave similarly to a caching primitive, define: `FIO_MAP_MAX_ELEMENTS`.
+To limit the number of elements in a map (FIFO, ignoring last access time), allowing it to behave similarly to a simple caching primitive, define: `FIO_MAP_MAX_ELEMENTS`.

 if `FIO_MAP_MAX_ELEMENTS` is `0`, then the theoretical maximum number of elements should be: `(1 << 32) - 1`.
 In practice, the safe limit should be calculated as `1 << 31`.